Attempted assassination of Ronald Reagan: George Washington University Hospital

 After the Secret Service first announced "shots fired" over its radio network at 2:27 p.m., Reagan—codename "Rawhide"—was removed from the scene by the agents in the limousine ("Stagecoach").
 No one knew that Reagan had been shot.
 After Parr searched Reagan's body and found no blood, he stated that "Rawhide is OK...we're going to Crown" (the White House), as he preferred its medical facilities to those of an unsecured hospital.

 Reagan was in great pain from the bullet that struck his rib, and believed that his rib had cracked when Parr pushed him into the limousine.
 When the agent checked him for gunshot wounds, Reagan coughed up bright, frothy blood.
 Although the president believed that he had cut his lip, Parr assessed that the cracked rib had punctured Reagan's lung and ordered the motorcade to divert to nearby George Washington University Hospital, which the Secret Service periodically inspected for use.
 The limousine arrived there less than four minutes after leaving the hotel, while other agents took Hinckley to a jail, and Nancy Reagan ("Rainbow") left the White House for the hospital.

-Although Parr had requested a stretcher, none was ready at the hospital, which did not normally station a stretcher at the emergency department's entrance.
+Although Parr had requested a stretcher, none were ready at the hospital, which did not normally station a stretcher at the emergency department's entrance.
 Reagan exited the limousine and insisted on walking.
 He acted casually and smiled at onlookers as he entered the hospital.
 While he entered the hospital unassisted, once inside, Reagan complained of difficulty breathing, his knees buckled and he fell to one knee.
 Parr and others assisted him into the emergency department.

 The physician to the president, Daniel Ruge, had been near Reagan during the shooting and arrived in a separate car.
 Believing that the president might have experienced a heart attack, Ruge insisted that the hospital's trauma team operate on Reagan as they would any other patient.
 When a hospital employee asked Reagan's aide Michael Deaver for the patient's name and address, only when Deaver stated "1600 Pennsylvania" did the worker realize that the president was in the emergency department.

 The medical team, led by Joseph Giordano, cut Reagan's "thousand-dollar" custom-made suit in order to examine him.
 Reagan complained about the cost of the ruined suit, which was cited by an assistant in a press briefing to reassure the public that the president was in stable health.
 Military officers, including the one who carried the nuclear football, unsuccessfully tried to prevent Federal Bureau of Investigation (FBI) agents from confiscating the suit, Reagan's wallet and other possessions as evidence.
 The Gold Codes card was in the wallet, and the FBI did not return it until two days later.